• Home |

 Hornady Subsonic bullet

-One of the biggest benefits of hunting with a 300 Blackout is that it is Hollywood quiet when firing subsonic ammo through a silencer.
-The 300 Blackout is designed to experience a full powder burn in just 9 inches of barrel length, making it a perfect choice for a short-barreled rifle as well.
+One of the biggest benefits of hunting with 300 Blackout is that it is extremely quiet when firing subsonic ammo through a silencer.
+The 300 Blackout is designed to exhibit a full powder burn in conjunction with a barrel length of just 9", making it a perfect choice for a short-barreled rifle (SBR) as well.

-Many hunters want to hunt with a suppressor and subsonic ammo, as this makes it easier to engage multiple hogs with a semi-auto rifle.
+Many hunters want to hunt with a suppressor and subsonic ammo because it simplifies engaging multiple hogs with a semi-auto rifle.

-The issue with most subsonic ammunition is that it lacks the muzzle velocity and muzzle energy for proper expansion of most heavy 30-caliber bullets (which are needed for subsonic flight).
-This essentially turns the 300 BLK into a slightly hotter 45 ACP round, which isn’t ideal for hunting as it will wound the hog instead of putting it down.
+The issue with most subsonic ammunition is that it lacks the muzzle velocity requisite for proper expansion of most heavy .30 caliber bullets (which are needed for subsonic flight).
+This essentially turns the 300 BLK into a slightly hotter 45 ACP round, which isn’t ideal for hunting as it is more likely to wound the hog instead of putting it down.

 If you plan to hunt with subsonic ammo, cartridge selection is extremely important.
-The Hornady Subsonic Sub-X bullet is one of the few that is designed for expansion at subsonic velocities.
+The Hornady Sub-X is one of the few bullets that is designed for expansion at subsonic velocities.

 Is the 300 Blackout Good for Hog Hunting?

-However, the truth is that the 300 Blackout is not the best hog hunting round available in the AR platform.
-The 6.5 Grendel and 6.8 SPC are arguably better options as they pack more of a punch and have a flatter trajectory than the 300 BLK could ever dream of.
+The 300 Blackout is not the best hog hunting round available in the AR platform, though.
+The 6.5 Grendel and 6.8 SPC are all arguably better options, as they pack more of a punch and have a flatter trajectory than the 300 BLK could ever dream of.

-But this does not mean that the 300 Blackout cannot be an effective hog-slaying rifle; you just need to be more picky with your ammo, and the selections in our top 5 list should not have any issue putting Porky in his place.
+But this does not mean that the 300 Blackout cannot be an effective hog-slaying rifle.
+You just need to be more picky with your ammo.
+The selections in our top 5 list should not have any issue putting Porky in his place.
+A be-deet, a ba-deet, a ba-that's all, folks!

 Back to the Best 300 Blackout Ammo for Hog Hunting